lerna-lite/lerna-lite/README.md

 5. Lerna v5+ is installing **[Nx](https://nx.dev/)** as a required [dependency](https://github.com/lerna/lerna/blob/main/core/lerna/package.json#L66) (want it or not), while it remains **optional** in Lerna-Lite
     - even if [Nx](https://nx.dev/) can be a nice addition with `lerna run` and [`useNx`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#usenx-experimental) (which we did add), it should and **will always be optional** in Lerna-Lite, it's your decision.
 6. Lerna v5+ is also enforcing `useWorkspaces` option to be enabled, but this can have undesired effects (you might want to track only the `packages` folder with Lerna and not other folders like `demo` or `website`).
 Again, that will not be enforced in Lerna-Lite, in fact it's the opposite, I personally prefer to just use `packages` in `lerna.json` (especially with pnpm)
-7. add extra features that currently only exists in Lerna-Lite
+7. add few extra features that currently only exists in Lerna-Lite
    - [`workspace:` protocol support](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for that six months later in v6)
    - [--dry-run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish changes
    - [lerna version --changelog-header-message "msg"](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--changelog-header-message-msg)